watermelon2718/ECE230L_Team34_FA25/Week10Final/README.md

 | Question 2 | Your answers to the question | 25% |
 | Question 3 | Your answers to the question | 25% |

+## Summary
+This lab demonstrated the principles of implementing memory circuits in Verilog.
+First, there was created a basic D-Latch able to store a single bit.
+After that, there was created a 4-byte memory system using two demultiplexers, four 8-bit D-latches, and a multiplexer.
+The demultiplexers and multiplexer all share selector signals, from 2 switches.
+The multiplexer determines which data set (from D-Latch byte memory units 1-4) is displayed in the output (mapped to LEDs 8-15).
+One of the demultiplexers distributes/routes the write signal (actuated by button C) to one of the four D-Latch memory units, while the other is used to route the data signals from 8 switches to the same memory unit.

+Key learnings in this lab include the constructing of basic memory circuits, such as SR and D latches, as well as the managing of multiple memory units via multiplexers and demultiplexers to successfully read/display and write data on command to different memory units.
 ## Lab Questions

 ###  Why can we not just use structural Verilog to implement latches?